 Late Collection Log

-For use by Designated Senior Leader every time a parent/carer is more than 15 minutes late to
+For use by Designated Senior Leader every time a parent/carer is more than 15 minutes late to collect a child at the end of the school day.

 collect a child at the end of the school day.

-This log should be held on the child's safeguarding file and audited for repeated patterns of

-late/non collection, which may indicate an underlying problem.
+This log should be held on the child's safeguarding file and audited for repeated patterns of late/non collection, which may indicate an underlying problem.

 Date: Class:

 Name of Child: Name of Teacher:

 Reason given for late collection:

 Arrangements made:

 External Agencies contacted?

 If so who?

 Follow up Actions:

+Tollow up Actions.

 Signature of DSL